Building an Event-Driven System Using Kafka on Kubernetes (Manually)

 In this article, we'll walk through the manual setup of an event-driven architecture on Kubernetes using Apache Kafka.
 We will also highlight the time, complexity, and error-prone nature of doing it manually, followed by how KubeKanvas can simplify the process significantly.

-We want to build a simple system that includes a Kafka cluster, a producer service that generates events, a consumer service that processes events, Kubernetes manifests for deploying all components, and Ingress and network policies to ensure secure communication between services.
+We want to build a simple, portable system using Kubernetes, which excels at orchestrating distributed, container-based workloads.
+This includes a Kafka cluster, a producer service that generates events, a consumer service that processes them, and secure communication using Ingress and network policies.
+Why Kubernetes?
+Because it enables fast deployments, seamless service discovery, and scalable architecture out-of-the-box.

 Step 1: Deploy Kafka using Bitnami Helm Chart